cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

   uidRequestMax: 4999
 ```

-To request access corresponding to the SCC, you need to put the following section into your Deployment.
+To request access corresponding to the SCC, it is necessary to include the following section in your deployment.

 ```yaml
 kind: Deployment